The River of Life

 Project Timeline: 2008 - 2010

-In 2008, Ruth was approached by Fr.
-John Muir, the chaplain at Xavier College Preparatory, an all-girls school in Phoenix.
-His vision, and the vision of the Principal, Sr. Joan Fitzgerald, BVM, and the Vice Principal, Sr. Joanie Nuckols, BVM, was to create some kind of backdrop for the school masses.
-These were held in the gym to accommodate the entire student body.
+In 2008, while a full-time employee of Xavier College Preparatory Roman Catholic High School in Phoenix, Ruth was approached by Fr.
+John Muir, the chaplain.
+His vision, and the vision of the Principal, Sr. Joan Fitzgerald, BVM, and the Vice Principal, Sr. Joanie Nuckols, BVM, was to create some kind of sacred image for the school masses, which were held in the gym to accommodate the entire student body.
 The space, as it was, lacked a sense of the sacred.
 Over the course of the next year, Ruth began to study the rich heritage of sacred art in the Catholic Church as she worked on the murals, a series of three that would depict the vision of the Heavenly Jerusalem given to John in Revelation.
-This would start her on a path to becoming a Catholic, as well as devoting her life to studying and creating works of sacred art for the purpose of the liturgy.
+This would start her on a path to becoming Catholic, as well as devoting her life to studying and creating works of sacred art for the purpose of the liturgy.
 The murals are 24 feet high and span a width of 60 feet.
 New lighting was incorporated to focus on the sanctuary and mural while dimming the rest of the space as well as a mechanism for raising and lowering the murals in order to convert the gymnasium easily for mass.

 The Four Women Doctors of the Church